On this page, I briefly introduce some broad ideas of my research at Cornell and LBNL.

 Robustifying state-space models for long sequences via approximate diagonalization,

-International Conference on Learning Representations, Austria, 2024. (poster)
+International Conference on Learning Representations, Austria, 2024. (online, spotlight)

 How to avoid HiPPOs?,